senseiphoneX/iota-starter-carsharing/README.md

 Call `submitAuthenticationChallengeAnswer()` with the user name and password that you entered in the login alert.

 * [QRCodeReaderViewController.swift](MobileStarterApp/QRCodeReaderViewController.swift) configureVideoCapture()
-Set whether to use custom authentication in okAction.
+Set whether to use custom authentication for the `okAction` function.

 * [API.swift](MobileStarterApp/API.swift) doInitialize()
 Initialize the Mobile Client Access client SDK.